 - List of state laws on cyberstalking

 - Federal Trade Commission information on online privacy, reputation management, protecting your kids online and cybercrime

-The resources above can effectively deal with online stalking by strangers, but nothing can completely prevent cyberstalking by colleagues, acquaintances or family members.
+The tips and resources above can effectively deal with online stalking by strangers, but nothing can completely prevent cyberstalking by colleagues, acquaintances, or family members.
 And unfortunately, these threats are growing as the Web becomes more social.
-Society is starting to face new challenges in the form of stalking through location-aware smartphones and trojans that steal personal information and post it online.

 If you’re unable to deal with an incident of cyberstalking on your own, ask for help.
-Law enforcement should be contacted as soon as you perceive any type of imminent threat.
-Forward your documentation on the stalking to the police; ask for a restraining order; and talk to the authorities about resources in your community that can assist you.
+You should contact law enforcement as soon as you perceive any type of imminent threat.
+Forward your documentation on the stalking to the police, ask for a restraining order and talk to the authorities about resources in your community that can assist you.